By Katie Hammond

 Matthaei-Nichols' student interns and volunteers have the opportunity to work as ushers and in the box office.
 In exchange for our time, we have the opportunity to see the entire play.
 Due to the nature of the work, we're often treated to a sneak peak behind the scenes.
 And we get t-shirts with SITA’s famous catchphrase “Groundsitters in front, chairsitters in back!”

-A Shakespeare in the Arb volunteer with the classic SITA t-shirt, and Director Kate Mendeloff (right, sitting) enjoy the show with members of the audience.
+A Shakespeare in the Arb volunteer with the classic SITA t-shirt, and

 The job can sometimes be stressful.
 Most ushers help the crowd move from scene to scene.
 At each scene they ensure that everyone can both see and hear the show.
 While the actors are excellent at projecting, it can still be a challenge for even the loudest Princess of France to reach the back row.
 With some crowds numbering over 200, this can be a logistical challenge.
 Ushers are also responsible for “bouncing” arboretum visitors who have not bought tickets.
 For bouncers, a Shakespeare performance can be a delicate balance between firmly directing the crowd and not ruining the experience for any particular patron.